 (Los Angeles, CA)

-The 13-story Commercial Exchange Building at 8th and Olive was designed by the architecture firm of Walker and Eisen.
+The 13-story Commercial Exchange Building at 8th and Olive was designed by the architectural firm of Walker and Eisen.
 Completed in 1924, the building served as the headquarters of the Owl Drug Co., and housed the publishing company of “Tarzan” author Edgar Rice Burroughs.
 It was the tallest building in its area at the time and also boasted three high-speed elevators, offices with abundant light, elegant mahogany trim and millwork, and coveted two-hour street parking.

-Vacant since the mid-1980s, the building is being converted by NY-based hotel developer Sydell Group into their new trendy hostels concept called “Freehand.”
-The iconic Commercial Exchange neon sign, one of the tallest in LA, will also be restored as part of the project.
+Vacant since the mid-1980s, the building has now been converted by NY-based hotel developer Sydell Group into their new trendy hostels concept called “Freehand.”
+The iconic Commercial Exchange neon sign, one of the tallest in LA, was also restored as part of the project.
 The building was declared a Historic Cultural Landmark in 2017.
 Spectra replicated historic terra cotta and brick unit masonry, restored decorative plaster ceilings, and performed parapet restoration.

 Owner: Sydell Group